TomoroTanaka/APPLADE/README.md

 This README file describes the MATLAB codes provided to test, analyze, and evaluate the methods named APPLADE.\
 APPLADE is an audio declipping method introduced in the following paper
->[1] Tomoro Tanaka, Kohei Yatabe, Masahiro Yasuda, and Yasuhiro Oikawa, "APPLADE: Adjustable plug-and-play audio declipper combining DNN with sparse optimization," (this citation will be updated upon the appearance of the paper online)\
+>[1] Tomoro Tanaka, Kohei Yatabe, Masahiro Yasuda, and Yasuhiro Oikawa, "APPLADE: Adjustable plug-and-play audio declipper combining DNN with sparse optimization," in IEEE Int.
+Conf.
+Acoust.
+Speech Signal Process.
+(ICASSP), 2022 (accepted).\

-Paper URL: void now

 ## Requirements
 The codes were developed in MATLAB version R2021a and have been tested in R2021a and R2021b.\